Pangorin/KabyLake-Hackintosh/README_EN.md

   - Video card: Intel HD 630 (aka the iGPU)
   - Power Supply: Cooler Master Elite V3 PC400 400W

+As noted above, if you want to use my EFI, you just care about the mainboard and the video card.
+If those 2 things match my build, you can use my EFI!

 ## Installation

 How to make the USB boot drive:
   - Windows: [click here](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/winblows-install.html)
-  - macOS: [click here](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/mac-install.html) (this guide is mainly using for hackintosh the Mac which can't run the new macOS)
+  - macOS: [click here](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/mac-install.html) (this guide is mainly using for hackintosh the Mac which can't run the new macOS.
+Though, you can still using this method to make a boot drive for desktop build)
   - Linux: [click here](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/linux-install.html)

 Prepare the base OpenCore system: [click here](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/opencore-efi.html).